andreasbaumgartner/andreasbaumgartner/README.md

 - 👀 I’m interested in Study
 - 🌱 I’m currently learning React with Django
 - 💞️ I’m looking to collaborate on learn
-- 📫 How to reach me mail(at)andreasbaumgartner.ch
+- 📫 How to reach me mail@andreasbaumgartner.ch

 ### 💻: Languages :